Duncan-Wood/ThriveTracker/README.md

 - Adding more customization options for time trackers, such as setting goals and milestones.

 ## Contribution Guidelines
-I welcome contributions to my app!
-If you would like to contribute, please contact me for inquiries, to report bugs, or to propose improvements.
+Contributions to the ThriveTracker backend are welcome!
+If you would like to contribute, please follow these guidelines:

+- Fork the repository and create a new branch for your feature or bug fix.
+- Make your changes and test thoroughly.
+- Create a pull request with a detailed description of your changes.
+- Ensure that your code follows the project's coding standards and is well-documented.
+- Your contribution will be reviewed by the project maintainers, and any feedback will be provided for necessary changes.

 ## About Me
 **Duncan Wood**<br/>